1951 executions in Albania

 The People's Republic of Albania executed 22 intellectuals without trial on 26 February 1951, as ordered by Enver Hoxha.
 They were accused of bombing the Soviet embassy in Tirana.
-The victims were 21 males and one female.
+The victims were 21 men and 1 woman.
 One day earlier, Jonuz Kaceli was killed while accused of the same crime.
 It was the first time the Agitation and Propaganda law was used.

 Background

 Arrests

 The 22 individuals were arrested and put in prison between 20 and 22 February 1951, then executed by firing squad on 26 February.
 The pretext was the explosion of a small amount of dynamite in the Soviet Embassy in Tirana on 19 February, for which the arrested persons were accused of.
 On 20 February, the Communist leadership assembled and decided on counter-measures.
-Present were Enver Hoxha, Tuk Jakova, Mehmet Shehu, Bedri Spahiu, Hysni Kapo, Gogo Nushi, Spiro Koleka, Beqir Balluku and Liri Belishova.
+Present were Enver Hoxha, Tuk Jakova, Mehmet Shehu, Bedri Spahiu, Hysni Kapo, Gogo Nushi, Spiro Koleka, Beqir Balluku, and Liri Belishova.

 The arrests were made based on death lists prepared in advance by the Ministry of Interior.
 The charge, as prepared and signed by Military Prosecutor Siri Çarçani and dated 25 February 1951, was the same for all 22 victims and read:

 The same Çarçani admitted later that when he wrote the charge he was completely unaware of any investigation having ever been performed.
 In addition, the charge was never communicated to any of the victims.
 Furthermore, a trial was never held.